polysyllabic/chaos/docs/chaosface.md

 You can apply a specific modifier without waiting for it to win a vote with the command `!apply <mod name>`.
 To execute this command, everyone except the streamer needs a modifier credit.
-Credits can be issued in various ways, which the streamer can choose to enable or diable
+Credits can be issued in various ways, which the streamer can choose to enable or disable
 individually:

 * Channel-point redemption